StefanLS/GetDataCourseProject/CodeBook.md

 fBodyGyroMag
 fBodyGyroJerkMag

-E.g.: in the database the column tBodyAcc.std.X contains the mean of the standard deviation of tBodyAcc-X, i.e. the mean of tBodyAcc-std()-X of the UCI HAR Dataset, for each subject and each activity.
+E.g.: the column tBodyAcc.std.X contains the mean of the standard deviation of tBodyAcc-X, i.e. the mean of tBodyAcc-std()-X of the UCI HAR Dataset, for each subject and each activity.

 The original data come from accelerometer and gyroscope 3-axial measurments tAcc-XYZ and tGyro-XYZ.
 These signals (prefix 't' to denote time) were then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ).
 The time derivate of these signals was calculated to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).
 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag. ('f' to indicate frequency domain signals).